apache/zeppelin/docs/manual/dynamicinterpreterload.md

 ## Dynamic Interpreter Loading using REST API

 Zeppelin provides pluggable interpreter architecture which results in a wide and variety of the supported backend system.
 In this section, we will introduce **Dynamic interpreter loading** using **REST API**.
-Actually this concept is come up with [Zeppelin Helium Proposal](https://cwiki.apache.org/confluence/display/ZEPPELIN/Helium+proposal).
+This concept actually comes from [Zeppelin Helium Proposal](https://cwiki.apache.org/confluence/display/ZEPPELIN/Helium+proposal).
-Before the start, if you are not clear about the concept of **Zeppelin interpreter**, you can ckeck out [Overview of Zeppelin interpreter](../manual/interpreters.html) first.
+Before we start, if you are not familiar with the concept of **Zeppelin interpreter**, you can check out [Overview of Zeppelin interpreter](../manual/interpreters.html) first.

 <br/>
 ## Overview
-In the past, Zeppelin loads interpreter binaries from `/interpreter/[interpreter_name]` directory.
-And they are configured by `zeppelin.interpreters` property in `conf/zeppelin-site.xml` or `ZEPPELIN_INTERPRETERS` env variables in `conf/zeppelin-env.sh`.
-They are loaded when Zeppelin server is starting up and stay alive until the server is down.
+In the past, Zeppelin was loading interpreter binaries from `/interpreter/[interpreter_name]` directory.
+They were configured by `zeppelin.interpreters` property in `conf/zeppelin-site.xml` or `ZEPPELIN_INTERPRETERS` env variables in `conf/zeppelin-env.sh`.
+They were loaded on Zeppelin server startup and stayed alive until the server was stopped.
-However, for using 3rd party interpreter much easier, we change this way to **dynamically** loading interpreters from **Maven Repository** using **REST API**.
-Hopefully, below picture helps you to understand the process easily.
+In order to simplify using 3rd party interpreters, we changed this way to **dynamically** load interpreters from **Maven Repository** using **REST API**.
+Hopefully, the picture below will help you to understand the process.
 <center><img src="../assets/themes/zeppelin/img/docs-img/zeppelin_user.png" height="85%" width="85%"></center>

 ## Load & Unload Interpreters Using REST API